Highly Effective Facial Rejuvenation

 AHA Peels

-Dr. Cappuccino or a member of his team will apply the AHA solution to your cleansed facial skin, a process that usually takes no more than 10 minutes.
+Dr. Cappuccino or one of our Registered Nurses will apply the AHA solution to your cleansed facial skin, a process that usually takes no more than 10 minutes.
 No after-peel ointment or covering is required.
 Depending on the strength of the peel, periodic treatments may be necessary until the desired effects are achieved.

-For some patients, the application of an AHA-based face wash or cream once or twice a day at home will be sufficient to accomplish the desired goal.
-Dr. Cappuccino may add Retin-A or a bleaching agent to your at-home treatment schedule.
+Dr. Cappuccino may add Retin-A or a bleaching agent, hydroquinone, to your at-home treatment schedule.
 After several weeks of at-home use, he will examine your skin to determine if your regimen needs adjustment.

 TCA Peels